One Day In Madrid Itinerary – 14 Stops Not To Miss!

 Be sure to stop and see The Royal Palace or the Palacio Real.
 It is the official residence of the Spanish Royal Family.

-It is open to the public but the day we were there they had an event going on so we weren’t able to go inside of it.
+It is open to the public, but the day we were there, they had an event going on, so we weren’t able to go inside of it.
 Normally you can buy tickets to walk through the palace.
-Even though we couldn’t go inside it was still worth it to stop and see it from the outside.
+Even though we couldn’t go inside, it was still worth stopping and seeing it from the outside.

-You can sit on the steps of the Cathedral and take in the gorgeous and huge palace and watch all the comings and goings of the palace.
+You can sit on the steps of the Cathedral, take in the gorgeous and huge palace, and watch all the comings and goings of the palace.

 Click here to get tickets for visiting the inside of The Royal Palace